-When you searching for a lawyer in aspect of the entertainment industry, whether film and television, talent representation, book publishing, licensing and branding, or intellectual property, it is important to choose the right one.
+When you are searching for a lawyer in an aspect of the entertainment industry, whether film and television, talent representation, book publishing, licensing and branding, or intellectual property, it is important to choose the right one.
 Each attorney you find will have vastly different experience and knowledge, regarding both subject matter and jurisdiction.

 When you hire a lawyer to represent you for negotiations or litigation, you are entrusting your business interests and reputation with them.
 This is why it is so important to be sure you retain counsel with experience in the jurisdiction you need and with the types of matters relevant to your business.

 For example, the Philadelphia entertainment lawyer who handles book publishing contracts will likely not be the same as a well-regarded tax attorney.
 Even considering the same practice area focus, the top music lawyer will not be similar to any other music lawyer in Philadelphia.

 Below, we have outlined some of the most important things to consider when you are looking to retain counsel, regardless of your specific legal need or where you are located.